-In approved mode, importing a GCM IV for encryption is non-conformant.
+In approved mode, importing a GCM IV is non-conformant unless the source of the IV is also FIPS approved for GCM IV generation.

-Per IG A.5, section 2.1 of this security policy also states that in the event module power is lost and restored the consuming application must ensure that any of its AES-GCM keys used for encryption or decryption are redistributed.
+Per IG A.5, section 2.1 of this security policy also states that in the event module power is lost and restored the consuming application must ensure that any of its AES-GCM keys used for encryption or decryption are re-distributed.

-8.5 Enforcement and Guidance for use of the Approved PBKDF
+3.6 Enforcement and Guidance for use of the Approved PBKDF